Chickpea cookie dough is a healthier spin on the classic treat! Try this tasty recipe whenever a craving hits.

 - 1 cup canned chickpeas

-- 4 tablespoons salted butter (or unrefined coconut oil for vegan)
+- 4 tablespoons salted butter (or vegan butter or refined coconut oil for vegan)

 - ¼ teaspoon kosher salt